sagerock/alconox-marketing-front-facing-bot/README.md

 **This repo can load multiple PDF files**

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+1. Inside `resources` folder, add your pdf files or folders that contain pdf files.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.